ztec/blog/content/loot/2025/12/08/index.en.md

 ## Music

-While making the entry {{< link "concert/2025/04-18-Makoto Ozone" >}} I discovered the recording of this concert.
+While making the entry [Makoto Ozone - TRiNFiNiTY at Le Duc des Lombards](https://db.ztec.fr/en/concert/2025/04/18/makoto-ozone-trinfinity-at-le-duc-des-lombards/) I discovered the recording of this concert.
 Very happy to be able to watch and listen to it again.
 You can hear me clapping. :clown_face:

 - https://philharmoniedeparis.fr/fr/live/concert/1163708-avishai-cohen-makoto-ozone